Phonics

 How we teach phonics

-• In reception and Year 1, children follow the progression within Little Wandle Letters and Sounds Revised programme.
+• In reception and Year 1, children follow the progression within the Little Wandle Letters and Sounds Revised programme.
 Phonics is taught daily.

 • By the end of reception, children will have been taught up to the end of phase 4.

-• By the end of Year 1, children will have been taught up to the end of phase 5.
+• By the end of Year 1, children will have been taught until the end of Phase 5.

-• Reception lessons start at 10 minutes, with daily additional oral blending – increasing to 30 minutes as soon as possible.
+• Reception lessons start at 10 minutes, with additional oral blending daily, increasing to 30 minutes as soon as possible.

 • Year 1 lessons are 30 minutes long.